 4. When the mixture begins to bubble a little around the edges, take the pan off the heat.

 5. With a fork, whisk the gelatin/espresso mixture and add it into the saucepan.
 Whisk until well combined, keeping the pan off heat.
 Allow the mixture to sit for a minute.
 Carefully divide the mixture into 4 ramekins and allow to come to room temperature.
-Cover and refrigerate for 4 hours or overnight.
+Cover each individual portion with plastic wrap and refrigerate for 4 hours or overnight.

 Italian Living Tradition